Joe Staysniak

-Joseph Andrew Staysniak (born December 8, 1966) is a former sports radio talk show host and a former professional American football offensive lineman who played six seasons in the NFL.
+Joseph Andrew Staysniak (born December 8, 1966) is an American former sports radio talk show host and a former professional football offensive lineman who played six seasons in the National Football League (NFL).
+He played college football for the Ohio State Buckeyes and was selected by the San Diego Chargers in the seventh round of the 1990 NFL draft.
 Staysniak worked for the talk radio stations WIBC (FM) and WFNI (AM) in Indianapolis until August 2021.

 Early life

 Staysniak played high school football at Midview High School in Grafton, Ohio.
 After high school, he attended Ohio State University, where he was an academic standout and a member on the football team.
-Staysniak was part of the 1986-87 Ohio State Big Ten championship team that defeated Texas A&M in the Cotton Bowl Classic 28-12.
+Staysniak was part of the 1986–87 Ohio State Big Ten championship team that defeated Texas A&M in the Cotton Bowl Classic 28–12.
 In 1989, he was selected as one of the team captains on the Buckeyes football team.
 During the same season, he was also named an Academic All-American and received All-Big Ten honors.
-In 2015, Neil Cornrich & NC Sports, listed Staysniak number 68 on their list of Ohio State's top 100 football players of all-time.
+In 2015, Neil Cornrich & NC Sports, listed Staysniak number 68 on their list of Ohio State's top 100 football players of all time.

 Professional career

-Staysniak was drafted in the 7th round (185th overall) by the San Diego Chargers in the 1990 NFL draft.
+Staysniak was selected in the seventh round (185th overall) by the San Diego Chargers in the 1990 NFL draft.
 Although he was only a practice squad player for the Chargers, Bill Polian signed Staysniak to a contract with the Buffalo Bills.
 Over the course of his NFL career, he played for the Bills, the Kansas City Chiefs, the Indianapolis Colts and the Arizona Cardinals.
 Staysniak played in 63 games and made 33 starts during his professional career.
 He started all 16 games for the Indianapolis Colts during the 1994 and 1995 NFL seasons.
-He was part of the Colts 1995 team that was led by quarterback Captain Comeback, Jim Harbaugh.
-The Colts eventually lost to the Pittsburgh Steelers in the 1995 AFC Championship Game 20-16.
+He was part of the Colts team that advanced to the 1995 AFC Championship Game, losing to the Pittsburgh Steelers, 20–16.
 In the game, Staysniak recovered a fumble deep in Colts territory to keep a critical drive alive for Indianapolis.